SynergygraphicIB/Automation-of-Tagging-of-Resources-based-on-CreatorId-and-TimeStamp-in-a-Single-AWS-Account/README.md

 }
 ```

-We will create a rule for every region in the *linked account* that we want to include in the **Auto Tagging** and a matching rule in every matching region in the receiver account
+We will create a rule for every region in the account that we want to include in the **Auto Tagging** lambda function in us-east-1

 ### Sns Topics
-**SnsSendToLambda** - The `SNS Topic` that have to be created in every region of the *Receiver Account* where we want to do deployments.
-This `SNS Topic` helps to centralize collection of creation events from all regions and sends the event metadata to us-east-1 to the **Autotagging lambda**, the one function that does the auto tagging throughout the organzation.
-We set this sns topic it as target for rule **"EventAutoTagging"** rule in `EventBridge` in order to pass the event to lambda (then again from any region).
+**SnsSendToLambda** - The `SNS Topic` that have to be created in every region of the account where we want to do deployments.
+This `SNS Topic` helps to centralize the collection of creation events from all regions and sends the event metadata to us-east-1 to the **Autotagging lambda**, the one function that does the auto tagging throughout the account.
+We set this `SNS Topic` it as target for rule **"EventAutoTagging"** rule in `EventBridge` in order to pass the event to lambda (then again from any region).
 Sns is one of the few AWS services that can deliver event data across regions, so in order to make our pipeline as scalable as possible we use `SNS Topics` as intermedial step in te pipeline.
 In our project a `EventBridge Rule` could be deployed in us-east-2 or us-west-1 and stil relay the event using `SNS Topic` as target to pass events to the lambda function in us-east-1 region.

 ### Event Buses Permissions in CloudWatch